nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateRandomString

-Creates a randomly ordered alphanumeric string with a default length of 10 unless the String Length parameter are defined.
+Generates a random string of alphanumeric characters..

 **Parameters**